Spools of Thread :: FPP pdf pattern

 • 1/4″ seam allowances marked around the outside edges

-In the Spools of Thread gallery of images you’ll see some pictures from some of the team of testers that helped me check the pattern.
+In the Spools of Thread gallery of images you’ll see pictures of my own makes plus the projects made by customers that followed the video tutorials and a few from the team of testers that helped me check the pattern.

 This listing is for a DOWNLOADABLE PDF version of this FPP project.

-This PDF pattern includes full sized templates for creating both the Santa and Mrs Claus block.
+This PDF pattern includes full sized templates for creating both the Boy and Girl Christmas Elf blocks.
 There are also step-by-step instructions for turning the blocks into cushions, perfect for decorating your home for many Christmas seasons to come.